-Some work at job jobs will only require 4GB of RAM at a minimum.
+Some work at home jobs will only require 4GB of RAM at a minimum.
 However, I believe a faster processor would be needed to offset such a limited memory capacity.
 Therefore, you could have an okay performance with at least a 2.5 GHz processor and only 4 GB of RAM.

 Dial-up internet service is pretty much forbidden among work at home jobs.
 I have seen some companies that allow DSL.
 However, Cable internet, or Broadband, is the fastest, most reliable, and most preferred by work at home companies of the three.

 Measured in megabits per second (Mbps), the rate at which your home’s internet downloads data – your internet speed – is one of the major requirements considered for work at home jobs.

 This requirement tends to vary as different work at home companies require different internet speeds.
 If you have broadband from any of the cable providers, though, your speed is likely more than sufficient.
 Dial-up and DSL speeds may not be fast enough.
-Just in case, you can test your internet speed at http://www.speedtest.net/ to make sure that you meet a company’s requirement.
+Just in case, you can test your internet speed at http://www.speedtest.net/ to make sure that you meet a company’s requirements.

 As I discussed in my post, How to Choose a Computer Monitor for your Work at Home Office, size matters because many work at home jobs require their employees to have multiple windows, tabs, and programs open and accessible at one time.
 Having plenty of room on your screen allows you to be able to see all, or at least, most of these windows at one time.
 Having that ability cuts down toggling between windows and programs during a call, which cuts down on the amount of time of each call (call talk time is a super important metric/measurement for customer service jobs).

 While it is not a common requirement in work at home job listings, I have seen a few that have specific computer monitor size requirements for workers.
 When a remote job listing includes this requirement, a larger monitor size is usually required, such as 22 inches or more.